aya-rs/aya-template/README.md

 cargo xtask build-ebpf
 ```

-To perform a release build you can use the `--release` flag.
-You may also change the target architecture with the `--target` flag
+You may change the target architecture with the `--target` flag.

 ## Build Userspace